muffin-head/docker_bg_remove/README.md

-# My Flask App with Webcam Processing
+# Webcam Processing for privacy issue fixed

 This Docker image contains a Flask application that captures webcam video, processes it to detect faces, and saves the output video.
 The app provides endpoints to start and stop the video processing.